apache/iceberg/docs/spark/spark-queries.md

 #### All Data Files

-To show all the table's data files and each file's metadata:
+To show all of the table's data files and each file's metadata:

 ```sql
 SELECT * FROM prod.db.table.all_data_files